abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 Term introduction
 ---

-Then, `True :: Bool` says that "$True$ is a boolean" i.e. it adds one value to this newly created datatype.
-In the diagram, we will represent that as an arrow from the empty type, as per the Elementary Theory of the Category of Sets (see chapter 2).
+Then, $True : Bool$ says that "$True$ is a boolean" i.e. it adds one value to this newly created datatype.
+In the diagram, we will represent that as an arrow from the singleton  type $1$ (known as the `Unit` type in Haskell), as per the Elementary Theory of the Category of Sets (see chapter 2).

 ![ The Boolean type with one value: a circle with one ball --- True](../06_type/bool_type_true.svg)

-And `False :: Bool` creates another such value.
+And $False : Bool$ creates another such value.

 ![The full Boolean type: a circle with two balls True and False](../06_type/bool_type_full.svg)

 Et voila, we have just defined a type!

-Wait, didn't we say that types are defined by arrows?
-Yes, but we have to start from somewhere, and so Haskell allows you to define some primitive types directly.
-And if we want to go fully arrow-driven, we can do what we did in chapter 2 and represent those types as arrows from the *initial type* (but we have to define the initial type as a primitive).

 Term elimination
 ---

-And are we done?
-Not quite, for we must define at least one arrow, coming *from* our new type, for it to be useful in any way (otherwise, it will just be a one-way street).
+Wait, scratch that.
+We actually haven't defined a type.
+Or rather we have defined one, but it is quite useless.
+For it would only be useful once we define at least one arrow, coming *from* it(otherwise, it will just be a one-way street).
 For the Booleans, this function is called `ifElse`

 $$
 \begin{aligned}